Joseph-Rhodes/CRUD_Application/README.md

 # Todoapp

+ To run the project use two different terminal tabs with ng serve -o and json-server --watch db.json

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.6 and node v18.13.0.

 ## Development server